mostscript/mostscript.frog5/README.rst

 Introduction
 ============

-Policy product for QI TeamSpace integration on Plone 5, supercedes the uu.projectsite, which provides the same for Plone 4.
+Policy product for ShrubFrog QI 5.0 integration on Plone 5, which supercedes ShrubFrog 4 (previously marketed as QI TeamSpace, and based on Plone 4).

 Requires
 --------